Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

-{\bf Model size comparison}.
-Table~\ref{tab:modelsize} shows the numbers of parameters on five hand-crafted GNNs that are high accuracy on heterophilic graphs and \name in the three largest heterophilic and heterophilic graphs.
-We can see that the numbers of parameters in the GNN architectures generated by \name are the smallest in all graphs except for Penn94.
-Our simple search space contributes to succinct architectures.
+{\bf Model size}.
+Table~\ref{tab:modelsize} shows the numbers of parameters on heterophilic graphs.
+The numbers of parameters in the GNN architectures generated by \name are the smallest in all heterophilic graphs.
+In particular, in Chameleon and Squirrel, \name achieves the smallest models with the highest performance.
+Since the search space of \name contains simple architectures, the found model has a small size.
+These succinct architectures also contribute to interpretability.

-{\bf Search efficiency comparison}.
+{\bf Search efficiency}.
 Figure~\ref{fig:runtime} shows the run time of Graph NAS methods in homophilic and heterophilic graphs.
 The run time includes the architecture search and model training time of GNNs.
 From these results, \name, GraphGym, and DFG-NAS are efficient because their search algorithms do not use neural models. \name is much more efficient than the other methods in heterophilic graphs, while GraphGym and DFG-NAS are often faster than \name in homophilic graphs.
-This indicates that the search space has impacts to model training time as well as accuracy.
-GraphNAS and AuthoHeg take a long time because their search algorithms need model training.
+This indicates that the search space has impacts on model training time as well as accuracy.
+GraphNAS and Auto-HeG take a long time because their search algorithms use deep learning.
 We can validate that our simple search space and algorithm can efficiently find accurate GNN models.

+{\bf Summary}.
+While \name shows only modest improvement in each individual metric over the baselines, the fact that accuracy, efficiency, and model size all improve simultaneously is remarkable.
+For example, compared with DFG-NAS, \name achieves an average improvement of 0.5 in ACC and 0.45 in AUC, along with a 31\% reduction in run time and a 224\% reduction in model size.